acmutd/utd-grades/README.md

 ## Development

+> Due to some changes with the fetch API in Node v18 and [sql.js not handling those changes](https://github.com/sql-js/sql.js/issues/517),
+> **please use Node v17**.
+> Install and switch between multiple node versions with [nvm](https://nvm.sh).

 We make use of [NPM workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) to simplify development in the monorepo.
 To get started developing locally, simply clone this repository run the following commands...

 1. `npm install` - install dependencies
 2. `npm run dev` - create the SQLite database from the raw data and then launch the Next.js development server

 ## Deploying